plasmadice/MERN-Wall/README.md

 # Project Overview

+This app uses MongoDB, Express, React, and Node to put together a simple post wall for users.

 This is my first truly Full-Stack app.
 It was started some time ago so it does not use React's most recent changes (Hooks, etc).

 ## How it Works // Getting Started